lowRISC/opentitan/hw/ip/rv_plic/doc/_index.md

 Each interrupt source has a unique ID assigned based upon its bit position within the input `intr_src_i`.
 ID ranges from 0 to N, the number of interrupt sources.
 ID 0 is reserved and represents no interrupt.
-The `intr_src_i[i]` bit has an ID of `i+1`.
+The bit 0 of `intr_src_i` shall be tied to 0 from the outside of RV_PLIC.
+The `intr_src_i[i]` bit has an ID of `i`.
 This ID is used when targets "claim" the interrupt and to "complete" the interrupt event.

 ### Priority and Threshold